chafey/dicom-parser-rs/DESIGN.md

 hack to support my CornerstoneJS development.
 It grew over time due to my own needs to use it in a production application as well as others who provided fixes and feature enhancments.
-While the original design has held up fairly well for its intended purpose of parsing an entire DICOM P10 instance, there are several things I have wanted to change in it based on new requirements/needs and an improved understanding of DICOM.
-Some of this improved understanding was learned due to fixing issues in the CornersoneJS DICOM parser library.
+While the original design has held up fairly well for its intended purpose of parsing an entire DICOM P10 instance, there are new requirements that I want out of a dicom parser that require a new design.

 ## Data Dictionary